 How is the money being spent?

-Thanks to our incredible supporters and partners, we have already raised most of the funds needed to kick-start Professor Ahmed’s research.
-We now need your help to raise a further £255,000 so that Professor Ahmed can complete this project; this crowdfunder is vital to us reaching our goal.
+Thanks to our incredible supporters and partners, we have already raised most of the funds needed.
+We are now on the last push to raise a further £255,000 so that Professor Ahmed can complete this project and we need your help!

 Your donation could provide:

 - £20: Can provide a researcher with two months of protective-wear, preventing cross-contamination.

 - £50: Can buy 100 specialist flasks which are necessary to grow cancer cells to be analysed.